vippsas/vipps-ecom-api/vipps-ecom-api.md

 When _direct capture_ is activated, all payment reservations will instantly be captured.
 This is intended for situations where the product or service is immediately provided to the customer, e.g. digital services.

+### Reserve capture

+_Reserve capture_ is the default.
+When you initiate a payment it will be reserved until you capture it.

 _Reserve-capture_ is the normal flow, and that there are additional regulatory requirements and compliance checks needed for merchants using direct capture.
 Customers do not choose between _reserve-capture_ and _direct capture_ themselves, the type of capture is configured by Vipps after the additional compliance checks have been completed.

+### Direct capture

-According to Norwegian regulations you should not capture a payment until the product or service is provided to the customer.
-See the Consumer Authority's
+According to Norwegian regulations you should _not_ capture a payment until the product or service is provided to the customer.

+When _direct capture_ is activated, all payment reservations will instantly be captured.
+This is intended for situations where the product or service is immediately provided to the customer, e.g. digital services.

+When doing _direct capture_ Vipps is responsible for the customer receiving the purchased product.
+Because of this, _direct capture_ requires additional compliance checks, and the following requirements apply:
+* The merchant must have an annual revenue of more than 10 million NOK
+* The merchant must have a Key Account Manager (KAM) in Vipps
+* The merchant must have a partner that is responsible for the Vipps integration

+To request _direct capture_, please contact your KAM.

-[Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).
+For more information, please see the Consumer Authority's [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).

+## Desktop browsers and mobile browsers

 Vipps detects whether user is using a desktop browser or a mobile browser, and - if using a mobile browser - whether user has the Vipps app installed